metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 I9IIIIIIIIIIIIIIIIIIIIIIIIIIIII9IIIIIIIIIIIIIII-IIIIIIIIIIIII9II9II9IIIIII9IIIIIII9I9IIIIIIIIIIIIIII-IIIIIIIIIIIIIIIIIIIIIIIIIII9IIIIII-IIIIII99III--9I
 ```

-The sequence first sequence of the `forward.fastq` file having the id `LH00534:26:2237MWLT1:2:1101:3663:1096` will be paired with the first sequence of the `reverse.fastq` file having the same id `LH00534:26:2237MWLT1:2:1101:3663:1096`, not because they have the same identifier but because they are both the first sequence of their respective files.
+The first sequence of the `forward.fastq` file having the id `LH00534:26:2237MWLT1:2:1101:3663:1096` will be paired with the first sequence of the `reverse.fastq` file having the same id `LH00534:26:2237MWLT1:2:1101:3663:1096`, not because they have the same identifier but because they are both the first sequence of their respective files.

 ### The simplest {{< obi obipairing >}} command